 Check the Internet for the most recent information, and contact the embassies prior to arriving there to collect your Turkmen visa, as there may be differences between various embassies in terms of visa cost and duration, and processing requirements and their duration.

-Turkmen Transit Visa:
+Turkmenistan Transit Visa:

 The Turkmenistan transit visa is issued for 3-7 days.
-How many days you get is essentially up to the whims of the official granting the visa, but 5 days is standard.
+How many days you get is essentially up to the whims of the official granting the visa, although 5 days is standard.
 7 days is rarely given.

 Note that it is a transit visa: this means you need to go from one country to another through Turkmenistan.
 You cannot go back to the same country you came from on a transit visa.